wilmost/Learning-Kubernetes/README.md

 - kubectl expose deployment <deployment name> --port=< external port number> --target-port=<internal port number>  > espose the internal services to a given port.
 - kubectl get services (SVC)  > shows a list of services
 - kubect describe service <service name>  > shows the details about an expecific service
 - kubectl delete service <service name> deletes a service

+## Storage

+Kubernetes supports many types of volumes.
+A Pod can use any number of volume types simultaneously.
+Ephemeral volume types have a lifetime of a pod, but persistent volumes exist beyond the lifetime of a pod.
+When a pod ceases to exist, Kubernetes destroys ephemeral volumes; however, Kubernetes does not destroy persistent volumes.
+For any kind of volume in a given pod, data is preserved across container restarts.